Unborn Victims of Violence Act

 The law is codified in two sections of the United States Code: Title 18, Chapter 1 (Crimes), §1841 (18 USC 1841) and Title 10, Chapter 22 (Uniform Code of Military Justice) §919a (Article 119a).
 The law applies only to certain offenses over which the United States government has jurisdiction, including certain crimes committed on federal properties, against certain federal officials and employees, and by members of the military.
 In addition, it covers certain crimes that are defined by statute as federal offenses wherever they occur, no matter who commits them, such as certain crimes of terrorism.
 Due to the principles of federalism embodied in the United States Constitution, federal criminal law does not apply to crimes prosecuted by the individual U.S. states, although 38 states also recognize the fetus or "unborn child" as a crime victim, at least for purposes of homicide or feticide.

 The legislation was both hailed and vilified by various legal observers who interpreted the measure as a step toward granting legal personhood to human fetuses, even though the bill explicitly contained a provision excepting abortion, stating that the bill would not "be construed to permit the prosecution... of any person for conduct relating to an abortion for which the consent of the pregnant woman, or a person authorized by law to act on her behalf", "of any person for any medical treatment of the pregnant woman or her unborn child" or "of any woman with respect to her unborn child".
 The reluctance of a federal law to authorize federal prosecution of a particular act committed under federal jurisdiction does not prevent states from passing their own laws against the act committed under their jurisdiction.
 Meanwhile, the definition of all unborn babies as "members of the species homo sapiens" in section (d) says what proposed "personhood" laws say.
 Sponsors of such proposals say such legal language will trigger the collapse clause in Roe v.
 Wade, by establishing what they suggest Roe said must be established for legal abortion to end.
-Several state supreme courts have ruled that sections (a) through (c) are not threatened by Roe, but no court has addressed whether Roe can survive the suggested triggering of its collapse clause by section (d).
+Several state supreme courts have ruled that sections (a) through (c) are not threatened by Roe, but, by the time it was overturned by the Supreme Court, no court had ever addressed whether Roe could survive the suggested triggering of its collapse clause by section (d).

-The legislation was originally advocated by Senator Lindsay Graham, then later on the legislation was introduced in the house as H.R.
+The legislation was originally advocated by Senator Lindsey Graham, then later on the legislation was introduced in the house as H.R.
 1997 by Melissa Hart in May 7, 2003.
 The enactment of the legislation was found to be essential, since it would make it a separate offense to harm a fetus.

 The legislation contained the alternate title of Laci and Conner's Law after the California mother (Laci Peterson) and fetus (Conner Peterson) whose deaths were widely publicized during the later stages of the congressional debate on the bill in 2003 and 2004.
-Husband Scott Peterson was convicted of double homicide under California's fetal homicide law.
+Her husband Scott Peterson was convicted of double homicide under California's fetal homicide law.